diarmidmackenzie/sdt-condensed/CET part 2.md

 His initial experiments involved hidden-figures puzzles.
 Some participants were told that being able to solve these puzzles was reflective of creative intelligence (thus invoking a level of ego-involvement).
 Other participants were not told this.
 All participants then received the same positive feedback.
 The study showed that ego-involvement induced in this way *did* indeed diminish intrinsic motivation.

-The theory of what has happened here, is that, in becoming ego-involved with the task, participants feel that they *have* to perform well in order to maintain their self-worth, and this diminishes intrinsic motivation in much the same way that an externa control might.
+The theory of what has happened here, is that, in becoming ego-involved with the task, participants feel that they *have* to perform well in order to maintain their self-worth, and this diminishes intrinsic motivation in much the same way that an external control might.

 Further studies in 1985 and 1987 replicated this result.
-One study in 1986 that did *not* replicate the result, induced ego-involvement in Greenwald's sense #3 above, creating a sense of personal importance in performing the activity, but not tying to any sense of evaluation.
+One study in 1986 that did *not* replicate the result, induced ego-involvement in Greenwald's sense #3 above, creating a sense of personal importance in performing the activity, but not tying it to any sense of evaluation.

 In summary, ego-involvement is a form of internal control, with impacts on intrinsic motivation similar to external controls.
 In later chapters, we shall see that ego-involvement becomes particularly strong in contexts where others are *conditionally regarding*.